MarkGillespie/CEPS/README.md

 ### Homogeneous vs Linear texture coordinates
 The parameterizations that we compute look smoother when visualized projectively (see Fig 3 from the paper).
 Thus by default, we output texture coordinates in _homogeneous coordinates_---rather than the standard uv coordinates, we output 3-dimensional uvw texture coordinates.
 To visualize these textures you can interpolate the 3d coordinates linearly across each triangle.
 Then, for each pixel you perform a homogeneous divide, dividing the first two coordinates by the last coordinate to obtain the final uv texture coordinates.
 This can be done e.g. in a shader or via shader nodes in blender (see `ProjectiveInterpolation.blend` for an example).

-If you want ordinary uv coordinates rather than homogeneous texture coordinates, you can set the `--outputLinearTextureFilename` flag or switch the 'Saved Texture Type' to `Linear` in the GUI.
+If you want ordinary uv coordinates rather than homogeneous texture coordinates, you can set the `--outputLinearTextureFilename` flag or switch the 'Saved Texture Type' to `Linear`

 ## Visualization
 The `render/` directory contains a blender file (`ProjectiveInterpolation.blend`) that can load and visualize meshes that you parameterize.
 The blender file should open to a Python script in the `Scripting` workspace.
 You can load your own uniformized mesh by changing the mesh name in the script and clicking on `Run Script`.
 This will load your model and apply a correctly-interpolated checkerboard texture.